Last Updated on December 22, 2021 by Oddmund Groette

-We don’t recommend scalping.
+We don’t recommend scalping when trading.
 Scalping is hard.
 Scalping is a waste of time because it involves competing with better-equipped traders and institutions and you need to deal with lots of randomness and noise in the market.
 Most likely you end up losing money – scalping strategies are rarely profitable.
 There are better opportunities in longer time frames.
 Additionally, backtesting is more difficult the shorter the time frame.

 What is scalping in trading?

-First, we need to establish a definition of scalping:
+First, we need to establish a definition of scalping in trading: